geoff-project/coi/docs/tutorials/packaging.rst

 The simplest choice for beginners Pylint_.
 It is a general-purpose linter that catches style and complexity issues as well as outright bugs.
-In contrast to Black, Pylint is extremely configurable and encourages users to enable or disable lints as necessary.
+In contrast to Black, PyLint is extremely configurable and encourages users to enable or disable lints as necessary.
 Here is an example configuration:

 .. _Pylint: